-What can a movie starring Matthew McConaughey teach investors?
+What can a gold movie teach investors?
 Plenty, it turns out — at least if you watch the right one.

-McConaughey’s latest offering is “Gold,” and in it he plays Kenny Wells, the down-on-his-luck owner of Washoe Mining.
+In the 2017 movie “Gold,” Matthew McConaughey plays Kenny Wells, the down-on-his-luck owner of Washoe Mining.
 Edgar Ramirez plays geologist Mike Acosta, and together they see enormous success after discovering a huge Indonesian gold deposit — that is, until it all turns out to be a fraud.